-&lt;sup>9 The quote is from Psalm 34:12-16.
+&lt;sup>1 The quote is from Psalm 34:12-16.
 Based on this Psalm, the blessing to be inherited is in this life.
 Without peace life is not 'good'.

-&lt;sup>10 "The good" is ambiguous as to gender; it could be a good person or a good thing, or a generic good.
+&lt;sup>2 "The good" is ambiguous as to gender; it could be a good person or a good thing, or a generic good.

-&lt;sup>11 The quote is from Isaiah 8:12.
+&lt;sup>3 The quote is from Isaiah 8:12.
 In that context there is a contrast between Jehovah as the 'fear' of Israel and whatever god the others fear.
 Whatever 'fear' motivates those who persecute you for doing good, don't let it shake your devotion to the true God.

-&lt;sup>12 Instead of "God", perhaps 6% of the Greek manuscripts have 'Christ' (as in NIV, NASB, LB, TEV, etc.).
+&lt;sup>4 Instead of "God", perhaps 6% of the Greek manuscripts have 'Christ' (as in NIV, NASB, LB, TEV, etc.).

-&lt;sup>13 'Meek' is not 'weak'-it is power that is restrained, under control.
-Since the worldview of the Bible is far superior to all others, someone who really understands the issues can smash the opposition, but Peter says not to do that; by speak against you as evildoers, those who revile your good way of life in Christ may be put to shame.
+in you, with meekness and respect; 16 keeping a good conscience, so that wherein they speak against you as evildoers, those who revile your good way of life in Christ may be put to shame.
 17 For it is better to suffer for doing good, should the will of God so determine, than for doing evil.